Roosevelt

 Roosevelt had an infected mouth and poor dental hygiene from not receiving adequate care and nutrition.
 In turn, he suffered from chronic sinus infections.
 He had all of his teeth removed which has helped immensely.
 However, his sinus issues while improved remain.
 Roosevelt will need someone who doesn't mind a little nose drainage and will keep his nose clean with a gentle wipe from a warm washcloth daily.

 Roosevelt is very unassuming.
 He won't be the first to greet you or run around playfully.
 He has a favorite bed where he likes to lie.
 It's his safe place.
-He like
+It's the small t

 How To Adopt